james-jory/segment-personalize-workshop/exercise1/README.md

 * Kinesis Data Firehose
 * Redshift

 For this exercise we will walk you through how to setup an S3 destination in your Segment account.
-In the interest of time, though, we will provide a pre-made test dataset that you will upload to S3 yourself.
-Then you will use AWS Glue to create an ETL (extract, transform, load) Job that will filter and transform the raw JSON file into the format required by Personalize.
-The output file will be written back to S3.
-Finally, you will learn how to use Amazon Athena to query and visualize the data in the transformed file directly from S3.
+In the interest of time, though, we will provide access to pre-populated in an existing S3 bucket.
+Then you will learn how to use Amazon Athena to query and visualize the JSON files directly from S3.
+Finally, you will use AWS Glue to create an ETL (extract, transform, load) Job that will filter and transform the raw JSON files into the format required by Personalize.
+The output file will be written back to S3 in your account.

 > The Segment Amazon S3 destination is just one method for collecting historical training data for Personalize.
-If you're already using [Segment's Amazon Redshift Data Warehouse destination](https://segment.com/docs/destinations/redshift/), you can easily extract (or unload) data from your Redshift instance as a CSV suitable for uploading into Personalize.
-See the [sql/redshift_unload_as_csv.sql](sql/redshift_unload_as_csv.sql) file.
+If you're already using [Segment's Amazon Redshift Data Warehouse destination](https://segment.com/docs/destinations/redshift/), you can easily extract (or unload) data from your Redshift instance to a CSV file in S3 that is suitable for uploading into Personalize.
+See the [sql/redshift_unload_as_csv.sql](sql/redshift_unload_as_csv.sql) file for a sample SQL statement.

-**Exercise Preparation**
+### Exercise Preparation

 If you have not already cloned this repository to your local machine, do so now.

     git clone https://github.com/james-jory/segment-personalize-workshop.git

-**Claim your Segment Workspace**
+### Claim your Segment Workspace

-For the live workshop exercises, Segment has provisioned 80 workspaces for the workshop.
+For the live workshop exercises, Segment has pre-provisioned workspaces for the workshop.
 If you are doing this workshop after the live event, you will need a new Business Tier workspace with Personas enabled from Segment, or you will need to use your existing Segment workspace.
 If you do not have one, please contact your Segment sales representative at https://segment.com/contact/sales/.

 To get your workshop workspace:

 1. Open the Google Sheet at [Segment Workspaces](https://docs.google.com/spreadsheets/d/1SyEDxLmquN96tsv-dhrOhduRLilWjITQyCBXCcA73U4/edit?usp=sharing)
 2. Find an unclaimed workspace

 ![](https://paper-attachments.dropbox.com/s_539A927F5DA788B557CE05EF51E8221F1D7D02D016B6CA298FD5F55304B8CA28_1558297225659_image.png)

 3. Claim your shiny new Segment workspace by putting your name in the appropriate fields, please.